 The son is happy when his father is reverenced.
 The younger brother is happy when his elder brother is reverenced.
 The ministers are made happy when their ruler is reverenced.
 Everyone is happy when the One Man, the Son of Heaven, is reverenced.
 Only a few are revered, but multitudes are made happy.

 The task of governing a land full of Gentlemen practicing Filial Piety should be an easy one.
 The government’s central duty, said Confucius, is that of inculcating and preserving Filial Piety, which is best accomplished not through laws and punishments but by demonstrating good values for all to see: “If you want what is good, the people will be good.”
-If forced to drop one of a strong military, an adequate food supply, and education in the proper values, the military should be the first to go.
+If forced to drop one of a strong military, an adequate food supply, or education in the proper values, the military should be the first to go.
 If forced to drop one of the remaining two, make it the food: “Since ancient times, death has always occurred, but people without faith cannot stand.”

-Indeed, one can see the contradictions of his philosophy in Confucius’s personal story.
-His life spent wandering from state to state, lobbying constantly for a position of power well above his current level, wasn’t really in keeping with his stated ideal of the serenely self-contained Gentleman content in his station.
+One can see the contradictions of his philosophy in Confucius’s personal story.
+His life spent wandering from state to state, lobbying constantly for a position of power well above his current level, wasn’t really in keeping with his ideal of the serenely self-contained Gentleman content in his station.
 Likewise, if he hadn’t chosen to end his own marriage and extricate himself from familial commitments, it is doubtful whether we would be discussing his ideas about Filial Piety today.

 Confucius’s own disciples struggled with these issues.
 A man named Mencius was the most influential among them; a book entitled simply Mencius, a record of his dialogs with his own followers in the mold of the Analects, became another of Confucianism’s canonical Four Books.
 Mencius placed more emphasis than Confucius himself on the reciprocal duties which the father owes to his sons and the ruler to his subjects.
-In one telling passage, he is asked how the toppling of the Shang dynasty, the necessary precursor to the golden age of the early Zhou dynasty which Confucianism so revered, could possibly have been justified under the rules of the master’s philosophy.
+In one telling passage, he is asked how the toppling of the Shang dynasty, the necessary precursor to the golden age of the early Zhou dynasty which Confucius so revered, could possibly have been justified under the rules of the master’s philosophy.
 “Someone who does violence to the good we call a villain,” Mencius answers.
 “Someone who does violence to the right we call a criminal.
 A person who is both a villain and a criminal we call a scoundrel.
 I have heard that a scoundrel was killed [to end the Shang dynasty], but I have not heard that a lord was killed.”
 In this roundabout way, then, Mencius acknowledges that a bad ruler can forfeit his right to the Filial Piety of his citizens along with the Mandate of Heaven.
 Elsewhere he makes it still more explicit, when he is asked about the behavior of good civil servants: “When the ruler makes a major error, they point it out.
 If he does not listen to their repeated remonstrations, they put someone else on the throne.”

-Sadly, such a form of government comes complete with some potential problems in the real world, rife as it is with opportunities for self-dealing on the part of the scholar officials.
+Unfortunately, such a form of government comes complete with some potential problems in the real world, rife as it is with opportunities for self-dealing on the part of the scholar officials.
 In this light, it’s worth mentioning one more aspect of early Confucianism, one of its few areas of real doctrinal debate: the question of the very nature of human beings.

 Mencius insisted that human nature was fundamentally good.